Public History Alumni

 Even though my primary interest is in early American material culture, I knew a public history program was the path for me.
 Rather than examining objects in a vacuum or within their historical context only, I wanted to be able to consider the needs of the public and what broader narrative concerning the tangible past I could communicate with them and how.
 My primary interest is the placement of material culture within the context of a living history museum or an historic home.

 These two internships, the four internships I completed as an undergrad, and my education aided me in receiving, and accepting, a job offer near the end of my internship at Colonial Williamsburg.
 I am currently the site manager at Mount Clare Museum House, the 1760s home of Charles Carroll, Barrister.
 B&O Railroad Museum operates it and the National Society of the Colonial Dames of America owns the collections.
-As the only employee at Mount Clare.
-I am the curator, volunteer and docent coordinator, researcher, educator, and administrator.
-Since I am the first person to focus solely on Mount Clare in five years, I have a fantastic opportunity to reimagine the museum.
+As the only employee at Mount Clare, I am the curator, volunteer and docent coordinator, researcher, educator, and administrator, and I have a fantastic opportunity to reimagine the museum.